 Three types of articles can be submitted to the PPGR:

 The best commentary articles make a well-researched argument based in facts and evidence about a current policy issue.
 Commentary pieces should include enough information about the topic to give readers some context, but explaining the policy issue is not the point of this section.
 A good test of the coherence of your argument is whether or not your main point can be summarized succinctly.
 Could you say it in a tweet?
 For examples, read Federico Vargas on ideology and pension reform and Ali Nasser Virji on Justin Trudeau’s brand.

 An Explainer describes a complex policy issue and makes it more accessible by breaking it down into digestible parts–particularly good practice for emerging policy professionals who will have to simplify complicated topics on the job!
 Explainer pieces do not take a position on the issue but give the reader the necessary information about the context and related factors to understand the policy problem.
 See Andrew Abballe on Blockchain, and Ian T.D.
 Thompson on the environmental impact of an invasive species.
 Original infographics are also encouraged.
 For example, see “What Happens After the Election?
 A Quick Visual Guide to Canadian Democracy.”

 Seen+Heard pieces report on university and community events related to public policy.
 They can also be profiles or interviews with Canadian and international policy leaders and scholars.
-Rather than a descriptive summary of an event, the article should encapsulate the main points raised, and make clear why this matters to a reader who may or may not have been present at the event itself.
+Rather than a descriptive summary of an event, the article should encapsulate the main points raised, put the topic into context and/or connect it to a current policy discussion, and make clear why this matters to a reader who may or may not have been present at the event itself.
 Writers are encouraged to take photos at the event/interview and submit them along with their article.
 For examples, see Taylor Davis’ coverage of a conference on Decent Work for the Nonprofit Workforce and Christal Huang’s review of a working paper on Measuring Prosperity in Ontario.